Vociferous121/Ogasai/README.md

 Causes bans on turtle WoW - USE WITH CAUTION.
 There are much better places to play, anyways.

-Shaman works but is not currently capable of much other than lightning bolt, a couple totems, healing and shocks. - work in progress
+Shaman  - work in progress

 # Fixed several bugs affecting low level botting!
 Casters - please obtain a wand ASAP.
 Can be used level 5+.